 Regular entry, as the name indicates, is when students apply individually to each company and is the most common method for job application in Japan.
 On the other hand, job application through school recommendation is when a formal university recommendation letter with the dean’s seal accompanies the application.
 Until now, this recommendation system has mainly applied to Science and Technology students.

-Graduate employment and education status of academic year 2019 graduates
+Employment and education status of academic year 2022graduates

-For statistics regarding all schools, please refer to the Career Center HP
+For statistics of all schools, please refer to the Career Center HP

 Employment | Further studies/